Detailed Steps to Painting Exterior Brick Homes

 - Cover or close any outdoor plugs, outlets, or electrical devices

 - Protect shrubbery with drop cloths or plastic sheathing

-The next essential step is to prepare the Brick for painting by caulking any cracks in the Brick or cracks within the brick mortar.
-With larger cracks, contractors should skim coat with additional mortar.
+The next essential step is to prepare the Brick for painting by caulking any cracks in the Brick or mortar.
+For larger cracks, contractors should skim coat with additional mortar.

-The next step to painting brick is applying a primer.
+The third step to painting brick is applying a dedicated brick primer.
 We recommend using a masonry primer such as Sherwin-Williams Loxon Primer.
-Depending on the surface, a brush, roller, or paint sprayer is used to apply the primer.
+The best way to apply brick primer is with a roller or paint sprayer.

 Painters should apply 1-2 coats to ALL raw brick surfaces.
 Place additional coats on areas subject to efflorescence or mildew.
 Brick surfaces must be dry before reapplication.